LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 Persistent Storage
 ~~~~~~~~~~~~~~~~~~

-By default, all storage is emphemeral.
+By default, all storage is ephemeral.
 The PersistentVolume (PV) and PersistentVolumeClaim (PVC) APIs provide a way to persistently store information for use-cases such as databases.
 A PV defines the available storage and connection details for the Kubernetes cluster to use.
 A PVC defines the storage allocation for use by a Pod.

 The example below shows how to configure static storage for a Pod using a directory on a Worker Node.